BackendStack21/http-cache-middleware/README.md

 For our services, we are talking here about improvements in response times from `X ms` to `~2ms`, as an example.

 ### Enabling cache for service endpoints
-Enabling an response to be cached just requires the `x-cache-timeout` header to be set:
+Enabling a response to be cached just requires the `x-cache-timeout` header to be set:
 ```js
 res.setHeader('x-cache-timeout', '1 hour')